daviddivinefavour/webScraping/README.md

 Instructions on how to use my scraper API's can be found in the published API [documentation](https://documenter.getpostman.com/view/18859386/2s93JzMggJ)

-## Examples

-Provide some examples of how your scraper can be used, along with sample inputs and outputs.

-## License

-Choose an appropriate license for your code and include it in your README file.
-This can help protect your code and make it clear how others can use it.

 ## Contributors

 Some guidelines for contribution